PlagueVRC/AntiRip/Readme/ADVANCED.md

 Simply add the desired GogoLoco prefab to your avatar as normal and add it to the list 'Exclude Objects From Renaming'

+Also be sure to exclude any GoGoLoco controllers in the 'Exclude Animator Layers From Obfuscation' list!

 ![GoGoLoco](https://github.com/BlizzyFox/AntiRip/assets/105831522/dab03184-9473-48ee-81f8-51edbc82b328)

 Encrypt, upload and write keys as normal.
 The GogoLoco prefab will be ignored during encryption and VRCFury will add it to your avatar on upload.